 Statistical analyses

 We collected 87 IN-EX pairs of water samples from 10 C. reniformis explants.
-The results of nutrient analyses were combined with the data on oxygen consumption and picoplankton retention rates, and 19 IN-EX pairs were excluded from statistical analyses due to missing results, low retention rates (<50% for all picoplankton groups) or as suspicious for artifacts.
+The results of nutrient analyses were combined with the data on oxygen consumption and picoplankton retention rates, and 19 IN-EX pairs were excluded from statistical analyses due to missing results, low retention rates (<50% for all picoplankton groups) or suspicion of artifacts.
 The final database consisted of 68 IN-EX results for nutrients combined with average oxygen consumption for each IN-EX pair.

 The effects of inhaled ammonium concentration (NH4IN) on ΔNH4, ΔNOx and ΔO2 were analyzed by the Generalized Linear Mixed Model (GLIMMIX) procedure of SAS version 9.4 with explant as a random blocking variable and treatment (ambient vs enrichment), season (summer vs autumn) and NH4IN as fixed effects.
 For each of the response variables (ΔNH4, ΔNOx and ΔO2) a full-factorial model of fixed effects and their interactions was tested first, and after removing the non-significant interactions (p≥0.05) by backward elimination, the model was re-run.